 – services related to Pharmaceutical Services such as prescription collection and/or delivery services

 We recommend that only a small number of additional questions be added to prevent the questionnaire becoming too burdensome for patients to complete.
 We suggest that no more than five be included.

 Q, Which member of the pharmacy team should collect the data?

 A. Many contractors may find it efficient to ask counter assistants to approach patients, however the optimum skill mix will of course vary from one pharmacy to another.

-Q. Will the local NHS England team or DH provide the questionnaire forms?
+Q. Will the local NHS England team or DHSC provide the questionnaire forms?

 A. No. The template is available to download above.
 The pharmacy can print out versions of this form or use a commercial survey provider who will do this for you as part of their service.

 Q. Which patients should we give the questionnaire to?

 A. Select patients in such a way as to reflect the whole spectrum of the patient profile of the pharmacy, i.e. don’t just give them out to specific groups of patients, or to people accessing a particular service.
 You should aim to distribute them evenly over the opening hours of the pharmacy; you might find it easiest to ask every third customer if they would participate.